xvik/guice-persist-orient/README.md

 There are two types of finder methods:
 * Sql finders, which allows to define sql queries (select/insert/update) on interface methods
-* Delegate finders, delegate call to interface method into guice bean method
+* Delegate finders, delegates call of interface method into guice bean method

 Finder annotations may be used on interface methods or bean methods.

 If finder used in interface, all interface methods must be finder methods and interface must be manually registered in `FinderModule`.
 If `AutoScanFinderModule` used, finder interfaces will be registered automatically.

 `@Transactonal` annotation is supported within interface finders (generally not the best idea to limit transaction to finder method, but in some cases could be suitable)

 The most powerful thing is finder mixins: interfaces in java support multiple inheritance, and so allows better reuse of generic parts.